sdam-au/tempun_in_R/README.md

 ---
 ## Installation
-[Installation and setup are further described in the R-markdown file how_to_reticulate.rmd.
-To run the software you need to have python, R and R studio installed on your machine.]
+Installation and setup are further described in the R-markdown file how_to_reticulate.rmd.
+To run the software you need to have python, R and R studio installed on your machine.

 ---
 ## Instructions
-[Describe first steps, how to use the current repository by a typical user - the digital historian with limited technical skills]
 1. First, you follow the guide in how_to_reticulate.rmd.
 Here you will learn how to navigate python inside R Studio
 1. Second, you try to follow along in the document Using_the_tempun_package_in_R.rmd and see how python code can run inside R
 1. Third, you celebrate that you now are able to write and run code in python and R inside R Studio